 What if I Can’t Find Chocolate Graham Crackers?

 Despite the lengthier instructions, this is actually an easy pumpkin cheesecake recipe.
 Below is a brief overview of how the recipe comes together.

 - Make the crust: It’s a simple mixture of chocolate graham cracker crumbs, melted butter, and sugar.

 - Press the crust mixture into a 10-inch springform pan and bake for 10 minutes.
 Set aside.

 - Make the pumpkin filling: Beat together the pumpkin and sugar until light and fluffy, then add the remaining filling ingredients.

-- Turn the pumpkin filling into the pre-baked and cooled crust.
+- Turn the pumpkin mixture into the pre-baked and cooled crust.